 Contact your lender immediately, before you fall behind.
 They may have options available to prevent home loss.
 Be prepared to explain:

-- Why you are unable to make your payment
+- Why you are unable to make your mortgage payment

-- If the problem or hardship is temporary or permanent
+- If the hardship is temporary or permanent

-- Details about your income and household expenses and other assets like money you may have in your checking or savings accounts.
+- Details about your income and household expenses and other assets like money you may have in your checking or savings account.

-Contact a HUD approved Housing Counseling agency.
-CLSMF is a HUD approved Housing Counseling and can help you review your options and assist in the process.
+CLS is a HUD approved Housing Counseling and has certified housing counselors that can help you review your options and can assist you in the process.

-Forbearance – If the reason you fell behind is temporary, your lender may offer a temporary reduction or suspend your payments for a short period of time.
-You will need to bring your loan current (meaning, all payments must be made) or enter a repayment plan with your lender once your hardship is over and you are able to start making payments again.
+Forbearance – If the reason you fell behind in your payments is temporary, your lender may be willing to offer you a temporary reduction in payments or suspend your payments for a short period of time.
+You will need to bring your loan current (meaning, all payments must be made) or enter a repayment plan with your lender once your temporary hardship has ended and you are able to start making payments again.

-Modification – a modification is a permanent change to your loan.
-Past due payments could be placed back into your loan and in order to make the payment more affordable, your lender could lower the interest rate, add years to your loan term, or both.
+Modification – a modification is a permanent change to your mortgage loan.
+Your lender may be willing to add your overdue payments to your principal balance and reamortize the total amount in order to lower your monthly payment amount.
+Your lender can lower your interest rate, extend the years to your loan terms, or do both.

-Partial Claim – if you have an FHA (Federal Housing Administration) loan, the lender may offer you a second loan to bring your mortgage current.
-The loan is interest free and does not need to be repaid until your first mortgage has been paid off.
+Partial Claim – A partial claim is a zero interest, no fee, junior lien on your property that will become payable when you sell your home, pay off your mortgage, or when your mortgage otherwise terminates.
 If you do not have an FHA loan, you can ask your lender if they offer an Advance Claim– this is the same as the Partial Claim, but available on non-FHA loans.

 WHAT DO YOU NEED TO DO?